epallerols/idiomatic.js/readme.md

     var array = [],
         object = {};

-    // var statements should always be in the beginning of their respective scope (function).

     // Bad
     function foo() {
       // some statements here

       var bar = "";